 We've already mentioned the analytical potential of modern eLearning tools.
 What we haven't pointed out yet, however, is that these capabilities find their foundation in AI (specifically in its sub-branch known as machine learning or ML) and that they can be leveraged to provide a fully customized learning experience.

 In fact, ML-based eLearning solutions make use of powerful algorithms to process learners' data collected from previous interactions or corporate databases, identify their learning patterns, and deliver tailored training services matching their capabilities, attitudes, and educational goals.
-This approach, typically referred to as adaptive learning, has been widely embraced by several corporate eLearning solutions introducing AI in the workplace, including AstraZeneca's online mentoring platform designed to train their sales staff.
+This approach, typically referred to as adaptive learning, has been widely embraced by several corporate eLearning solutions introducing AI to the workplace, including AstraZeneca's online mentoring platform designed to train their sales staff.

 The role of AI in education also encompasses educational tutors and chatbots powered by natural language processing technologies and deep learning.
 These tools can be implemented in a variety of corporate training applications to spice up the learning experience with a superior degree of interaction and immersion while offering 24/7 activities in a judgment-free educational environment (bots typically sound less disapproving than humans).